 What is Medicare Part B?

 Medicare Part B is your outpatient services coverage.
-It is the part of Medicare that pays for outpatient and physician services as well as durable medical equipment.
+It is the part of Medicare that pays for outpatient and physician services as well as durable medical equipment and home healthcare.
 This is the part that covers doctor visits.

 Your outpatient coverage helps pay your Medicare bills for doctor visits, have lab tests or physical therapy, ambulance services and so on.
 In fact, any Medicare service or procedure not covered as an inpatient under Part A will be covered under Part B. Part B also includes some wellness coverage or preventive services.
 In Medicare, preventive services are referred to as Wellness Visits.

 As you may have guessed, most of our medical care is via outpatient services.
 Even many surgeries and hospital services are now done as an outpatient and are thus covered under Part B.